 Everest sent us a FLIR ONE thermal imaging camera to help us find the cold spot in our home, so we could improve heat loss – and save more money on our heating bills!

 This bit of kit is just a small camera that fits into the bottom of your iPhone, iPod or iPad.

-So, with the camera in hand, we went around our house taking pictures of likely culprits to find where our heat loss cold be coming from!
+So, with the camera in hand, we went around our house, taking pictures of likely culprits to find where our heat loss could be coming from!

 Cold spots at the front door